-That is also the case for Canadian taxpayers who were promised small deficits.
-Today we have huge deficits that are out of control with no end in sight.
+That is also the case for Canadian taxpayers, who were promised small deficits.
+Today we have huge deficits that are out of control, with no end in sight.
 The same goes for the promises of electoral reform.
-Hon. members will remember how hopeful everyone was when the Prime Minister promised that the 2015 election would the last one under the current system.
+Hon. members will remember how hopeful everyone was when the Prime Minister promised that the 2015 election would be the last one under the current system.

 The 2019 election proceeded under exactly the same system as the 2015 election.
 Everyone who believed there would be electoral reform was very disappointed.

 Obviously, that does not seem to bother the .
 In fact, he is not bothered by much right now because he is absent from this conflict.
 He talks a good game but does next to nothing to resolve the situation.